 Westminster Abbey is a Gothic church where the coronations and burials of British monarchs take place.
 It is also where Prince William of Wales and Catherine Middleton got married in 2011.

 The Abbey is beautiful both outside and inside.
 Its facade has an incredible amount of details to admire.
 The entry to visit Westminster Abbey is included in the London Pass.
-And you can also buy the entrance ticket onlinewhich includes an audio guide.

 - Changing of the guard at Buckingham Palace